raysuelzer/commentator-ai/README.md

 A plugin for VSCode designed to add comments to code using Chat GPT.
 Note, this is just an afternoon project to play around as an extremely minimal proof of concept.

+You can grab the installer vsix in the release section.
+Note: No plans to publish this since to the extensions store as I don't want to maintain it.

 You will need to generate an API key here:

 https://platform.openai.com/